 Day 9-10: Sihanoukville

-Sihanoukville might not win the first prize in a pretty-town competition, and the city is filled with casinos and commercial centers.
-But despite the rapid and poorly planned development, Sihanoukville still is the main jumping-off point for the best islands and beaches in Cambodia.
+I know that two weeks in Cambodia isn’t a lot but you just have to make room for Sihanoukville in your schedule.
+The city might not win the first prize in a pretty-town competition, and is filled with casinos and commercial centers but despite the rapid and poorly planned development, Sihanoukville still is the main jumping-off point for the best islands in Cambodia.

-Sihanoukville is a small town with some nice beaches.
+Sihanoukville is a small town where you’ll find several beautiful beaches.
 The most beautiful ones are Serendipity Beach and Otres beach.
-You can spend these couple of days relaxing at the beach and partying at the nights.
-Sihanoukville has some of the best nightclubs in Cambodia.
-And they’re not expensive too.
-Alternatively, you can go island hopping, but I suggest you spend a couple of days at the beach relaxing after spending a few long days on the road.
+You can spend these couple of days relaxing at the beach and partying at the nights as Sihanoukville has some of the best nightclubs in Cambodia.
+Additionally, you can also go island hopping, but I suggest you spend a couple of days at the beach relaxing after spending a few long days on the road.

 Day 11: Enjoy the best Cambodian Island

 Cambodia has a few really nice islands on the coastline but my absolute favorite is Koh Rong.
 Koh Rong is filled with untouched, natural beauty, despite the increased number of tourists in the past few years.
 Koh Rong has the reputation of a party island and your first impression might not be so positive because the area around the ferry stop is the tourist area and it’s always crowded and dirty.
-But if you go along the coastline to the village where the locals live, you will be charmed by this tropical paradise.
-The best beach on the island is Coconut beach that looks like a slice of heaven.
+But if you go along the coastline to the village where the locals live, you will be enchanted by this tropical paradise.

-Ferries come and go all the time and you should easily be able to purchase your tickets at Sihanoukville.
+Ferries come and go all the time and you should easily be able to purchase your tickets at Sihanoukville or on 12GoAsia.
 Even though my absolute favorite is Koh Rong, there are a couple of other islands you might consider, like Koh Rong Samloem or Koh Tang.
 Sihanoukville is the starting point for visiting any of these islands.
 Most travel agencies charge $20 for a return ticket for any of the islands.
-However, I managed to get on a supply boat going to Koh Rong for just $5.

 Day 12-13: Go back to Sihanoukville and head for Kampot

 After spending the last evening on the beach you can head to Campot, a town located a few hours away from Sihanoukville.
 Campot is a sleepy town comfortably lying next to Preaek Teuk Chhu River.
 The city is filled with yellow colonial buildings and dusty roads.
-It’s not a place to go sightseeing but rather just relax, enjoy the atmosphere and meet some friendly locals.
-And have great food, of course.
-Surprisingly, this small, forgotten place is becoming a home for more expats in recent years.
+It’s not a place to go sightseeing but rather just relax, enjoy the atmosphere and meet some friendly locals while tasting some amazing Cambodian food.
+Surprisingly, this small, forgotten place is becoming a home to more expats in recent years.

-Kampot is an example of the amazing countryside of Cambodia.
-If you’re a person that can find the beauty in the chaos and the charm in the lack of development, Kampot is a must for you.
-After spending a day at Kampot it’s time to head to Bokor, one of Cambodia’s most beautiful hill stations.
-The view from the top of the hill is simply amazing.
-And Bokor is one of the best paragliding spots in Southeast Asia.
-It’s pretty cheap too: you can do it for $35-$40.
+Kampot is an example of the Cambodia’s dazzling countryside.
+After seeing the hustle and bustle of Phnom Penh, the busy touristy streets of Siem Reap, and the crazy nightlife of Sihanoukville, visiting Kampot will feel quite refreshing.
+After spending a day relaxing at this beautiful small town, you can head to Bokor, one of Cambodia’s most beautiful hill stations.
+The view from the top of the hill is simply amazing and this town happens to be one of the best paragliding spots in Southeast Asia.
+It’s pretty cheap too; you can do it for only $35-$40 per hour.

 Day 14: Relax at the beach one last time

-From Bokor, you can head back to Campot and take a bus towards the last destination.
+To round up your two weeks in Cambodia, head back to Kampot and take a bus towards the last destination.
 Kep is a small seaside resort town located only a few dusty roads and several rice fields away from Campot.
-The history of this town is really interesting.
-It used to be the top vacation spot in Cambodia for the elites until the emergence of the Khmer Rouge.
-After that, all the fancy villas, and the whole town, as a matter of fact, was completely destroyed.
+The history of this town is really interesting; it used to be the top vacation spot in Cambodia for the elites until the emergence of the Khmer Rouge.
+After that, all the fancy villas, and the whole town, as a matter of fact, were completely destroyed.